gregorykemp/gregorykemp/gkemp_resume_2022.md

 * Over twenty-five years of industry experience in design verification of x86 and Power® processors, chipsets, software infrastructure and EDA tools.
 * Demonstrated ability to lead projects and teams to achieve challenging goals on schedule.
-* Ability to invent new methodologies and manage process to address problems, cut development costs, and reduce engineer effort.
+* Ability to invent new methodologies and manage processes to address problems, cut development costs, and reduce engineering effort.

 ## Skills and Expertise
 * UVM test bench and environment development with SystemVerilog and Specman/e.